google-pay/flutter-plugin/pay_platform_interface/README.md

 Strongly prefer non-breaking changes (such as adding a method to the interface) over breaking changes for this package.

-See https://flutter.dev/go/platform-interface-breaking-changes for a discussion lib/url_launcher_platform_interface.darton why a less-clean interface is preferable to a breaking change.
+Take a look at [this discussion](https://flutter.dev/go/platform-interface-breaking-changes) on why a less-clean interface is preferable to a breaking change.